 Make it easy to understand requirements

-Phase 2: The Degree Audit team is currently working with the vendor to encode the degree requirements discussed with departments into the audit system.
+Phase 2: The Degree Audit team and the vendor encoded the degree requirements for all the graduate and undergraduate degree plans.

 Phase 3 of the project kicks off with testing of the pilot programs.
 As more requirements are encoded, additional programs will be progressively added to the testing process.